🏥 Medical Imaging¶

 -

-SynerMedGen proposes the "generation-aligned understanding" principle—deriving understanding tasks directly from the same paired synthetic data (CTS / MI / TIA tasks).
-It first uses two-stage training to enable the understanding branch to learn representations beneficial for synthesis, then transfers these to the latent flow matching generation branch.
-On 22 medical synthesis tasks, it outperforms both dedicated synthesis models and existing unified MLLMs.
+SynerMedGen proposes the "generation-aligned understanding" principle—deriving understanding tasks directly from the same paired synthetic data (via CTS, MI, and TIA tasks).
+By employing a two-stage training process, the understanding branch first learns representations beneficial for synthesis before transitioning to the latent flow matching generation branch.
+This approach outperforms both specialized synthesis models and existing unified MLLMs across 22 medical synthesis tasks.

 -